Sun-Lab-NBB/sl-micro-controllers/README.md

 experiment environment, for example, to deliver water, lock running wheel, and activate Virtual Reality screens.
 The Sensor is used to monitor most data-acquisition devices, such as torque sensor, lick sensor, and Mesoscope frame timestamp sensor.
-The Encoder uses hardware interrupt logic to monitor the animal’s movement using a rotary encoder and, due to interrupt logic constraints, requires to be segmented into a separate class of microcontrollers.
+The Encoder uses hardware interrupt logic to monitor the animal’s movement using a rotary encoder and, due to interrupt logic constraints, needs to be segmented into a separate class of microcontrollers.
 Using this combination of microcontrollers maximizes the data acquisition speed while avoiding communication channel overloading.
 Typically, each acquisition system uses at most a single instance of each microcontroller type.

-This project contains both the schematics for assembling the microcontrollers used in the lab and the code that runs on these microcontrollers.
-The hardware created and programmed as part of this project is designed to be interfaced through the bindings available from the [sl-experiment](https://github.com/Sun-Lab-NBB/sl-experiment) library, which is a core dependency for every Sun lab project.
+This library contains both the schematics for assembling the microcontrollers used in the lab and the code that runs on these microcontrollers.
+The hardware created and programmed as part of this library is designed to be interfaced through the bindings available from the [sl-experiment](https://github.com/Sun-Lab-NBB/sl-experiment) library, which is a core dependency for every Sun lab project.